 The documents are similar; however, the NOAA CRADA has been written with intellectual property rights in mind from the beginning.
 Therefore, future patenting, licensing, and similar activities can be expedited through the use of a CRADA.
 MOUs may not contain details regarding ownership of intellectual property, which can pose difficulties later.

 CRADAs are not procurement vehicles.
 The CRADA does not allow for the transfer of US Government funds to an outside party.

-To enter into a CRADA with NOAA, you must first have a Lab or Program that is interested in collaborating.
+For Businesses: To enter into a CRADA with NOAA, you must first have a Lab or Program that is interested in collaborating.
 We recommend networking at scientific conferences or contacting a lab or program directly to discuss possible collaborations.
 Information on your local NOAA facilities can be found on the NOAA in Your State web page.

 CRADA language in the NOAA template has already been approved, so the review process can be expedited.
 New CRADAs must undergo a legal review by the company and a quick review by TPO’s General Counsel Rep before they can be signed.

 The agreement can be drafted and signed by the Lab/Center Director.
 The approval authority for each CRADA depends on the executing Line Office, but is generally the Assistant Administrator.

 Yes!
 Multi-Lab CRADAs are encouraged where there is a single company that wishes to work across different NOAA mission areas and labs.
 These NOAA-wide CRADAs take a bit longer to finalize, but ultimately save the company time in trying to coordinate across the agency.

 Please contact us a NOAA.T2@noaa.gov to discuss options for a NOAA-wide CRADA.

 The NOAA CRADA template changes frequently, so we recommend reaching out to us at NOAA.firstname.lastname@example.org to request the current version of the template.